Women's Rights Fund Partners in Occupied Palestinian Territory (OPT)

 All Women's Rights Fund partners in Occupied Palestinian Territory have been severely impacted by the ongoing violence and lack of supplies.

-Once it is safe to do so, our partners plan to support affected families with food, clothing, hygiene kits, cash, counselling and more.
+Our partners plan to support affected families with food, clothing, hygiene kits, cash, counselling and more.

 Oxfam condemns all attacks, violence and targeting of Palestinian and Israeli civilians.
 You can find out more about Oxfam's response on the Gaza appeal page.